Sharpiro/notes/rust.md

 - Logging
     - `println!("cargo:warning={x:?}");`

+## Nom

+- Usually use imports from `nom::bytes::complete` instead of `nom::complete`

+### Parsers

+- `take`: take a certain number of bytes

 ## Crates

 - `extend` - less boilerplate for extension methods
 - `enum-as-inner` - get an enum variant as an `Option<T>` or `Result<T>`, etc.
 - `enum-dispatch`
+    - allows an enum to auto-implement a trait if all variants implement that trait
 - `num-enum`
-- `strum`
-    - macros for string/enum conversion
+- `strum` - macros for string/enum conversion
+- `const_format` - formatting strings at compile-time
+- `static_assertions` - static/const assertions